russross/s3fslite/README.md

     a round trip to the server.
 With it, everything happens locally until the final version is uploaded with all of its metadata.

-    To force a sync, do an `ls` in any directory.
-The `readdir` call does a complete sync before retrieving the directory listing.
+    To force a sync, do an `ls` in the directory of interest.
+The `readdir` call does a sync on every file in the directory before retrieving the directory listing.

 *   File metadata is cached in a SQLite database for faster access.
     File systems do lots of `getattr` calls, and each one normally